Dimer models and cluster categories of Grassmannians: Surfaces

 The relations are given by the following, where we omit the subscripts for $x$ and $y$ where they are determined by the starting vertex.
 Firstly, we have the relations:

 where the first relation (respectively, the second relation) starts at an arbitrary vertex on the outer boundary (respectively, the inner boundary).
 In addition, we have:

-There is an instance of relation~\eqref{e:rel1} (respectively, relation~\eqref{e:rel2}) for each vertex on the outer boundary (respectively, the inner boundary); the exponent $i\geq 0$ is the minimum power of $x$ (respectively, $\overline{x}$) such that $x^i$ (respectively, $\overline{x}^i$), when starting at that vertex, ends at vertex $1$ (respectively $\overline{m}$), the starting vertex of $r$ (respectively, $s$).
+There is an instance of relation~\eqref{e:rel1} for each vertex on the outer boundary; the exponent $i\geq 0$ is the minimum power of $x$ such that $x^i$, when starting at that vertex, ends at vertex $1$, the starting vertex of $r$.
+Similarly, there is an instance of relation~\eqref{e:rel2}) for each vertex on the inner boundary; the exponent $i\geq 0$ is the minimum power of $\overline{x}$ such that $\overline{x}^i$, when starting at that vertex, ends at vertex $\overline{m}$, the starting vertex of $s$.

-The boundary algebra corresponding to a triangulation of an annulus is given as follows (but we omit the proof).
+\begin{remark} The algebra $\Lambda_{n,m}$ is more symmetric than its presentation suggests.
+If we define $\Lambda'_{n,m}$ analogously to $\Lambda_{n,m}$, but with $r$ replaced by an arrow $R$ from $2$ to $\overline{1}$ and $s$ replaced by an arrow $S$ from $\overline{m}$ to $1$, then the map $\Lambda_{n,m} \to\Lambda'_{n,m}$ taking $r$ to $\overline{x}^m R x$ and $s$ to $x^{n-1}S$ is an isomorphism; it has an inverse of a similar form.
+A corresponding isomorphism can be constructed that moves the endpoints of $r$ and $s$ on the inner boundary.
+Thus the algebra $\Lambda_{n,m}$ may be presented by any quiver `similar' to Figure~\ref{f:annulus}, i.e. with the same \emph{labelled} boundary, but with the arrows $r,s$ joining any pair of adjacent vertices on one boundary to any pair of adjacent vertices on the other boundary, and subject to essentially the same relations.

+The existence of such similar presentations implies that $\Lambda_{n,m}$ has automorphisms that cycle the vertex idempotents on either boundary.
+In particular, it has non-trivial automorphisms that fix all the vertex idempotents, corresponding naturally to non-trivial elements of the (boundary fixing) mapping class group of the annulus.

+In fact, the algebra $\Lambda_{n,m}$ also has other presentations in which the arrows $r$ and $s$ go between non-adjacent boundary vertices and the relations are adjusted a little.
+However, these will not be so relevant here. \end{remark}

-\begin{proposition} Let $\mathcal{T}$ be an arbitrary triangulation of the annulus with $n$ marked points on the outer boundary component and $m$ marked points in the inner boundary component, as above, and let $D(\mathcal{T})$ be the corresponding weak Postnikov diagram of degree $2$ as in Lemma~\ref{l:triangulationdiagram}.
-Then the boundary algebra $B_{D(\mathcal{T})}$ is isomorphic to $\Lambda_{n,m}$. \end{proposition}
+\begin{proposition} Let $\mathcal{T}$ be any triangulation of the annulus, with $n>0$ marked points on the outer boundary component and $m>0$ marked points on the inner boundary component, as above, and let $D(\mathcal{T})$ be the corresponding weak Postnikov diagram of degree $2$, as in Lemma~\ref{l:triangulationdiagram}.
+Then the boundary algebra $B_{D(\mathcal{T})}$ is isomorphic to $\Lambda_{n,m}$. \end{proposition} \begin{proof} Let $\mathcal{T}$ be a triangulation of the annulus and set $A=A_{D(\mathcal{T})}$.
+Then $\mathcal{T}$ must include an edge linking the two boundary components; we choose such an edge, and set $e_0$ to be the corresponding idempotent in $A$.
+Since the complement of this edge in the annulus is the interior of a disk, we can apply Corollary~\ref{c:obtainJKS} (with some identifications) to get a description of $(e+e_0)A(e+e_0)$ as a quiver with relations, where $e$ is the sum of the boundary idempotents in $A$.
+An explicit description of the boundary algebra $eAe$, of the above form, can then be obtained directly from this. \end{proof}